smspillaz/reading/papers/ethics/law/ec-ai-regs-annexes.md

 ---
-title: Annexes to the EC AI Act Proposal (2021)
+title: "Annexes to the EC AI Act Proposal (2021)"
 ---